mrpappas/lab-rat/Space Systems/Radios/Frontier Software Defined Radio.md

 >[!summary]
-The Frontier-X by Rocket Lab is a high-speed software-defined telemetry, tracking, and control (TT&C) radio radio series.
-They are available in L-, S-, C-, X-, and Ka-band models (previously only offering an S- and X- band variant).
+The Frontier radio series by Rocket Lab is a high-speed telemetry, tracking, and control (TT&C)  software-defined radio series.
+They are available in L-, S-, C-, X-, and Ka-band models (previously only offering S- and X- band).
 Frontier radios are based on the [Johns Hopkins University Applied Physics Lab (APL) Frontier radio](https://en.wikipedia.org/wiki/Frontier_Radio).
 A highly capable radio providing Deep Space Network (DSN) and other typical waveforms (TDRSS, NEN, AFSCN, commercial) into a small compact package efficiently and reliably.
 >
 📊 Data Sheet: [[RL-Radios-Datasheet-Full-Suite-v4.pdf]]